Georgia’s Twin Senate Races Could Be a Billion-Dollar Boost to the State’s Economy

 The fight for control of the Senate has come down to a pair of races in Georgia that yielded no winners when voting ended on Nov.
 3. Because no candidate in either race topped 50% of the vote, Georgia law requires the top two finishers from each contest to have a run off scheduled for Jan.
 5, 2021.
 With Republicans guaranteed 50 seats in the Upper Chamber, Democrats need to prevail in both Georgia races to leave Vice President-elect Kamala Harris with the tie-breaking vote that puts Democrats in control of the Senate.

 There is a lot of cash at this critical juncture.
-Despite exhaustion from a presidential campaign that burned through billions, neither GOP nor Democrat donors are willing to squander this final chance to shape the Capitol.
-With twin wins in Georgia, it will be Joe Biden’s Washington when he becomes President on Jan.
-20. Without them, he will become the first incoming President since George H.W.
+Despite exhaustion from a presidential campaign that burned through billions, neither GOP nor Democratic donors are willing to squander this final chance to shape the Capitol.
+With twin wins in Georgia, it would be Joe Biden’s Washington when he becomes President on Jan.
+20. Without them, he would become the first incoming President since George H.W.
 Bush to not have members of his party controlling both chambers of Congress, a true reflection of the divided nation but not an easy place to govern.

 Incumbent Sen. Kelly Loeffler, the wealthiest member of the Senate who took her seat earlier this year to fill the balance of Sen. Johnny Isakson’s term, is in a tight fight with Democrat the Rev. Raphael Warnock, the pastor at the late Rev. Dr. Martin Luther King’s church in Atlanta.
 In the other race, Republican Sen. David Perdue is battling documentary filmmaker Jon Ossoff, the Democrats’ pick, for another six-year term.